nomic-ai/gpt4all/README.md

 Cross platform Qt based GUI for GPT4All versions with GPT-J as the base model.
-NOTE: The model seen in the screenshot is actually a preview of a new training run for GPT4All based on GPT-J. The GPT4All project is busy at work training a new version with GPT-J as the base, but it isn't read just yet.
-In the meantime, you can try this UI out with the original GPT-J model.
-Full instructions for how are included below.
+NOTE: The model seen in the screenshot is actually a preview of a new training run for GPT4All based on GPT-J. The GPT4All project is busy at work getting ready to release this model including installers for all three major OS's.
+In the meantime, you can try this UI out with the original GPT-J model by following build instructions below.

 ![image](https://user-images.githubusercontent.com/50458173/231464085-da9edff6-a593-410e-8f38-7513f75c8aab.png)

 ## Features

-* Cross-platform (Linux, Windows, MacOSX, iOS, Android, Embedded Linux, QNX)
+* Cross-platform (Linux, Windows, MacOSX)
 * Fast CPU based inference using ggml for GPT-J based models
 * The UI is made to look and feel like you've come to expect from a chatty gpt
 * Easy to install...
-The plan is to create precompiled binaries for major platforms with easy installer including model
+The plan is to create precompiled binaries for major platforms with easy installers which include the model
 * WORK IN PROGRESS!!

 ## Building and running